MoreOutput/RockMUD/README.md

 Goals:
 * Full featured MUD experience from within the browser.
 * Enable quick development.
-* Empower client side scripting for GUI
+* Empower client side scripting for GUI.
-* 'REST' API for persistence as to stay DB agnostic.
+* DB agnostic -- GET/POST to your defined service.

 Notes on dependencies:
 * Socket.io 1.0 or greater is required.